locaweb/leela-docs/dmproc/dmproc.rst

 followed by zero or more arguments.
 For instance, the ``maximum`` function, which computes the maximum value of a set of events, takes no arguments.
-Operators are the sole exception to this rule, as they are enclosed by parenthesis.
+Operators are the sole exception to this rule, as they are enclosed by parenthesis or brackets.
 Currently all functions (as well as operators) depends only on the input.
 They will only produce a result when it receives one or more events.
 In other words, they are pure functions.